Azure/DevOps-Self-Hosted/docs/wiki/Creating images with the Azure Image Builder.md

 # Out of the box installed components

-Following you can find an overview of the installed elements currently implemented in the scripts of the `constructs\azureImageBuilder\scripts\Uploads` folder:
+Following you can find an overview of the installed elements currently implemented in the scripts of the `constructs\azureImageBuilder\scripts\uploads` folder:

 | OS |   |   | Windows | Linux |
 | -  | - | - | -       | -     |